adshares/adpay/docs/source/api_methods.rst

         Please note:

-        * the params attribute contains a list of :ref:`CampaignObject`.
+        * the params attribute contains a list of adpay.iface.proto.CampaignObject.

         **Example request**: